Girls with Autism

 Who can you help?
 Can you help NDIA managed Participants?

-While Autism is my specialty, I am not limited to working with individuals with Autism.
-I can help any Plan or Self-Managed Participants with a disability, considered on a case by case basis.
-(Once our NDIS Registration process is completed, I will be able to provide services to NDIA managed participants- so keep checking our website for updates).
+While Autism is our specialty, we are not limited to working with individuals with Autism.
+We can help any Plan or Self-Managed Participants with a disability, considered on a case by case basis.
+(Once our NDIS Registration process is completed, we will be able to provide services to NDIA managed participants- so keep checking our website for updates).

 What is your referral process?